C0ZEN/Cogeo/README.md

 - Atom

+**Cogeo progression :**

-We almost achieve the first release version.
+We almost achieve the first release version (~95% of our specifications).
-We have a complete Back-Office for the user, the groups and the channels.
+We have a complete Back-Office for the user, the groups and the channels (management is complete).
 We are working on the chat last features (async messages and video chat still missing).
 We started the creation of Robots (IA).

 ## Getting Started